 My name is Stefan.
 I’m a literary scholar by trade, which may be the reason why I like things with patina and a story to tell.
 A couple of years ago, I became heavily involved in the knife community.
 I started writing and photographing for a German knife magazine, and soon after, in 2014, I published a well-received book on pocket knives.
+The English translation of the book was released in 2018.
 I also occasionally review knives on my YouTube channel and maintain a German-speaking blog about knife photography.

 This blog hopes to bring together the knife enthusiasts, the flashlight junkies, the fountain pen lovers, the stationery aficionados, and other gear addicts who share the same interest in brass as an aesthetic material for everyday objects.